-“Real-world evidence from Electronic Health Record data, when coupled with high-throughput multi-omic data, can be an effective multi-modal discovery paradigm that drives therapeutic development and drug repurposing,” said Yuan Luo, PhD, associate professor of Preventive Medicine in the Division of Health and Biomedical Informatics and chief AI officer at the Northwestern Clinical and Translational Sciences (NUCATS) Institute and the Institute for Augmented Intelligence in Medicine, who was a co-author of the study.
+“Real-world evidence from Electronic Health Record data, when coupled with high-throughput multi-omic data, can be an effective multi-modal discovery paradigm that drives therapeutic development and drug repurposing,” said Yuan Luo, PhD, associate professor of Preventive Medicine in the Division of Health and Biomedical Informatics and chief AI officer at the Northwestern Clinical and Translational Sciences (NUCATS) Institute and the Institute for Artificial Intelligence in Medicine, who was a co-author of the study.

 Using high-throughput experiments and mass spectrometry, the investigators developed a SARS-CoV-2 protein–protein interactome network which validated 218 previously known SARS-CoV-2 host transcription factors and revealed 361 new transcription factors.